Chao-Xi/jxazurebook/docs/az305/11az305_summary.md

 **Private Link Endpoint** is an **Network Interface** that connects you privately and securely to a service powered by Azure Private Link.
 Private Endpoint uses a private IP address from your VNet

 **Many Azure services by default work with Private Link eg. Azure Storage, CosmoDB, SQL**

 Third-Party provides can be powered by Private Link

-### VNET - Subnets
+### 3-2 VNET - Subnets

 A subnet is **a logical division of an address space**.
 Subnets help you **define different kinds of workloads** and allows you to apply virtual isolation within your network.
 When you launch an Azure resource you choose the subnet you want to launch within and an IP from that subnet is assigned to your resource

-**Associating a Route Table**
+1 **Associating a Route Table**

 A subnet needs a Route Table so it can access

-**Public vs Private Subnet**
+2 **Public vs Private Subnet**

 Public and Private subnet describes whether a subnet is reachable from the internet or not.

-**Azure has no concept of private and public subnets** and its up to you to configure our subnets to have ensure they do no reach the internet by ensuring they have no route via the their route table to the Internet Gateway
+**Azure has no concept of private and public subnets** and its up to you to configure our subnets to have ensure they do no reach the internet by ensuring they **have no route via the their route table to the Internet Gateway**

-**Associating Network Security Gateways (NSG)**
+3 **Associating Network Security Gateways (NSG)**

 You can associate an NSG to protect traffic entering and leaving your subnet by applying security rules that can Allow or deny access based on IP address, port and protocol.

-**Gateway Subnet**
+4 **Gateway Subnet**

 Azure has a special type of Gateway Subnet that is used by **Azure Virtual Network Gateway** and that service Launches specialized VMs into that subnet.

-### Virtual Network Gateway?
+### 3-3 Virtual Network Gateway?

 **What is a (Virtual Private Network) VPN?**